InvestEngine Review (2026):

 - Major index trackers: MSCI World, S&P 500, FTSE All-World, global bonds.

-- Thematic ETFs for clean energy, tech, healthcare, etc.
+- Thematic ETFs: clean energy, technology, healthcare, ESG screened.

 - Both accumulating and distributing share classes available.